top of page

 BIG ROSS

-He completed a Bachelor of Visual Arts at the University of South Australia in 2000.
-Since then he has been exhibiting in numerous solo and group exhibitions, art prizes and running an independent studio practice.
-Some of Ross's major awards include being selected as a semi-finalist in Doug Moran National Portrait Prize 2014.
-A three-time finalist in the Kennedy Art Prize 2017, 2018 and 2021 and Winner of the John Shaw Neilson Acquisitive Art Prize 2015.
+Morgan completed a Bachelor of Visual Arts at the University of South Australia in 2000 and has since developed an independent studio practice spanning more than two decades.
+He has exhibited extensively in solo and group exhibitions and has been recognized through a number of significant awards and prizes, including selection as a semi-finalist in the Doug Moran National Portrait Prize (2014), being a three-time finalist in the Kennedy Art Prize (2017, 2018, 2021), and winning the John Shaw Neilson Acquisitive Art Prize (2015).

 bottom of page